Skip to content

 $

-The mtv-extract tool supports the following command-line options:
+The lines subcommand supports the following command-line options:

 • -p prefix (required): the prefix to strip from the media type string